jeftegoes/AwsOverview/AWS ElastiCache.md

 # 1. Amazon ElastiCache Overview

-- **Amazon ElastiCache is a web service that makes it easy to deploy and run Memcached or Redis protocol-compliant server nodes in the cloud.
-ElastiCache caches are in-memory databases with high performance, low latency.
-They help reduce load off databases for read intensive workloads.**
 - The same way RDS is to get managed Relational Databases...
 - ElastiCache is to get managed Redis or Memcached.
 - Caches are in-memory databases with really high performance, low latency.